PS4 System Update 8.00 Beta Invites Going Out, Changelog Released

 - The public/private settings for parties have been removed.
 Only members of the group can join the party.

 - You can now change your party settings from the options menu that displays on the screen when you select party.
-You can also manage your party connection settings when you select [Party Voice Chat Cnnection], which has been added to the party settings.
+You can also manage your party connection settings when you select [Party Voice Chat Connection], which has been added to the party settings.

 - Members of your party can now see when your mic is muted.